English cricket team in India in 2005–06: 3rd Test

 Following their second test defeat, England suffered a further injury blow when Alastair Cook developed an upset stomach on the morning of the match.
 Owais Shah made his debut for the tourists, and Shaun Udal was also called into the side to replace Liam Plunkett.

-England’s chances of success in this match were perceived to be low, but they were immediately boosted by Rahul Dravid’s curious decision to ask England to bat on winning the toss.
-It was believed that this decision was based on the perceived weakness of England’s spin attack, who would not be able to exploit conditions on the final day of the match.
+England's chances of success in this match were perceived to be low, but they were immediately boosted by Rahul Dravid's curious decision to ask England to bat on winning the toss.
+It was believed that this decision was based on the perceived weakness of England's spin attack, who would not be able to exploit conditions on the final day of the match.

 Andrew Strauss scored 128 to end a run of low scores on the sub continent, and the debutant Owais Shah compiled a good half century before retiring hurt at the tea interval with cramps.
 England closed day 1 on 272/3 – a promising position.

 On day 2, England continued to accumulate runs, but the Indian attack found more consistency than they were able to the previous day.
 Sri Sreesanth took 4 wickets and triggered a mini collapse, and Munaf Patel also bowled well.
 Owais Shah returned to continue his innings and reached 88 before being dismissed by Harbhajan Singh.
 He showed promise as a test player, and was confident enough to engage in dialogue with the Indian bowlers while compiling his innings.
 The most notable point was Shah visibly laughing having just lofted Harbhajan for a big six.
 England were eventually all out for 400.

-India’s reply started badly, with Virender Sehwag, Wasim Jaffer and Sachin Tendulkar all being dismissed cheaply to leave the hosts on 28/3.
-Tendulkar in particular was a concern for the Indians, looking nervous and tentative at the crease, taking a long time to score a solitary run and eventually being dismissed after facing 21 deliveries for that single.
+India's reply started with Virender Sehwag, Wasim Jaffer and Sachin Tendulkar all being dismissed cheaply to leave the hosts on 28/3.
+Tendulkar in particular was a concern for the Indians, taking a long time to score a solitary run and eventually being dismissed after facing 21 deliveries for that single.
 Rahul Dravid and Yuvraj Singh engineered a recovery to finish the day on 89/3.

-On day 3, England’s bowlers continued their good work despite finding the hot and humid conditions difficult.
+On day 3, England's bowlers continued despite finding the hot and humid conditions difficult.
 They eventually bowled India out for 279, with Geraint Jones taking 5 catches as wicketkeeper.
 James Anderson took 4 wickets in the innings, including the vital ones of Tendulkar and Dravid.
 The India total could have been much less were it not for a late order partnership between Anil Kumble and Sreesanth.